pnp/sp-dev-fx-webparts/samples/react-bot-framework-secure/README.md

     Now web part is running locally in https://localhost:4321.

 - (Opt.)
-Publish the bot: follow the steps [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-deploy-az-cli?view=azure-bot-service-4.0&tabs=csharp)
+Publish the bot: follow the steps outlined in the [Deploy your bot](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-deploy-az-cli?view=azure-bot-service-4.0&tabs=csharp) article.

 - (Opt.)
 Config CORS \
   [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) must be set on bot app service to enable SharePoint client to get resource from bot service.
-Follow these steps to add your workbench to bot app service CORS configration:
+Follow these steps to add your workbench to bot app service CORS configuration:
     1. Go to your azure portal
     1. Navigate to your bot app service, search for CORS settings
     1. Add https://localhost:4321 and https://<YOUR_SITE>.sharepoint.com to CORS origins

 - Config bot endpoint \
-    Add the web part, set bot endpoint to https://localhost:4321 (local) or https://YOUR_BOT.azurewebsites.net (remote), refresh this page, then you can successfully connet bot with SharePoint.
+    Add the web part, set bot endpoint to https://localhost:4321 (local) or https://YOUR_BOT.azurewebsites.net (remote), refresh this page, then you can successfully connect bot with SharePoint.

 ## Features